LikeMindsCommunity/ai-mvp/README.md

 A Python package for generating Android projects using the Gemini model based on documentation.

+## Dependencies

+The package requires the following Python packages:
+- google-genai>=0.3.0 - For accessing the Gemini model
+- python-dotenv>=1.0.0 - For loading environment variables

 ## Environment Variables

 The package requires the following environment variables to be set in your `.env` file:

 - `GEMINI_API_KEY` (Required): The API key for accessing the Gemini model.
-- `GEMINI_MODEL_NAME` (Required): The name of the Gemini model to use (currently only supports "gemini-2.5-pro-exp-03-25").
+- `GEMINI_MODEL_NAME` (Required): The name of the Gemini model to use (currently supports "gemini-2.5-pro-preview-03-25", "gemini-2.5-pro-exp-03-25").
-- `TEMPLATE_REPO_URL` (Required): The URL of the template repository containing the base Android project structure.
 - `OUTPUT_DIR` (Required): The directory where generated projects will be saved.
 - `DOCS_PATH` (Required): The path to the documentation file that will be used for code generation.
 - `SDK_CODE_PATH` (Required): The path to the SDK code reference file.